 Call professional emergency services for help.
 As soon as the AED is turned on, the unit will prompt the user to "Call for Help."
-(Note: On DDU-2400 and DDU-2450 units set to ECG Monitor Mode that are running software version 2.4 or higher, this prompt does not occur; see Chapter 6 for more information about ECG Monitor Mode.)
 This is a reminder that the first step in a rescue should always be to contact professional emergency services.